awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

  To run this sample you must connect your AWS CodeBuild project with your Bitbucket account\.

 **Note**
- AWS CodeBuild has updated its permissions with Bitbucket\.
-If you previously connected your project to Bitbucket and now receive a Bitbucket connection error, you must reconnect to grant AWS CodeBuild permission to manage your webhooks\.
+ CodeBuild has updated its permissions with Bitbucket\.
+If you previously connected your project to Bitbucket and now receive a Bitbucket connection error, you must reconnect to grant CodeBuild permission to manage your webhooks\.

 ## Create a Build Project with Bitbucket as the Source Repository and Enable Webhooks<a name="sample-bitbucket-pull-request-create"></a>